 Moncton real estate guide & listings for sale

-In Moncton, many dwellings are single detached homes, and the remaining dwellings are mainly small apartment buildings and townhouses.
-This city also has a good variety of unit sizes; it is quite easy to find houses ranging from lofts to four or more bedrooms.
-About two thirds of the population of this city own their home and the rest are renters.
-About 30% of homes in this city were built following the year 2000, while most of the remaining buildings were constructed pre-1960 and in the 1960s.
+In Moncton, most dwellings are single detached homes, and the rest of the dwellings are mainly small apartment buildings and townhouses.
+This city offers mainly two bedroom and three bedroom homes.
+Homeowners occupy about two thirds of the properties in Moncton while renters occupy the remainder.
+Roughly 30% of homes in this city were built after the year 2000, while the majority of the remaining buildings were constructed pre-1960 and in the 1960s.